Categories:

 Copy

 Process the result of a SHOW TABLES command to extract the tables in descending order of size.
-This example also illustrates using a UDF to show table size in a slightly more human-readable format.
+The following example also shows how to use a UDF to show table size in a slightly more human-readable format:

 -- Show byte counts with suffixes such as "KB", "MB", and "GB".